Stuck in a rut: Ocean acidification locks algal communities in a simplified state

-Category: Environment Hits: 1Researchers have found that ocean acidification limits algal communities to a state of low diversity and complexity.
+Category: Environment Hits: 2Researchers have found that ocean acidification limits algal communities to a state of low diversity and complexity.
 Communities grown in waters rich in carbon dioxide (CO2) were dominated by turf algae, and had low biodiversity, ecological complexity and biomass.
 Communities grown under acidic conditions and then transferred to waters that weren't CO2-enriched increased their biodiversity and complexity, showing that they can recover if CO2 emissions are significantly reduced.

 Read more https://www.sciencedaily.com/releases/2021/01/210115110333.htm